Tiredness test: Is there a test for feeling tired?

 Mental health significantly impacts our energy levels.
 Conditions such as:

 These can trigger the release of stress hormones like cortisol.
-While these hormones are helpful in short bursts, chronic stress can lead to elevated cortisol levels, disrupting sleep, impacting mood, and ultimately depleting your energy reserves.
-It's like carrying a heavy emotional burden that weighs you down.
+While helpful in short bursts, chronic stress can lead to persistently elevated cortisol levels, disrupting sleep, impacting mood, and ultimately depleting your energy reserves.
+It’s like carrying a heavy emotional burden that weighs you down.

 Tests Doctors Suggest for Tiredness

-If you visit a GP because of persistent fatigue, they will perform a series of standard blood tests.
+If you visit a GP because of persistent fatigue, they will usually recommend a series of standard blood tests.

 The Full Blood Count (FBC)

-The Full Blood Count (FBC) test examines your complete blood cell composition.
-The test helps doctors identify two possible conditions which affect your energy levels: anaemia and infections that weaken your body.
-The test measures your red and white blood cells to identify potential health issues.
+The Full Blood Count (FBC) examines your complete blood cell composition.
+This test helps doctors identify conditions that affect energy levels, such as anaemia and infections.
+It measures your red and white blood cells to detect potential health issues.

 Iron Studies / Ferritin